Emiliano Tade

-Emiliano Tade (born March 3, 1988) is an Argentine professional footballer who plays as a forward for Auckland United in the Northern League.
+Emiliano Tade (born March 3, 1988) is a former Argentine professional footballer who played a forward.

 Tade holds the record for number of consecutive participations in the FIFA Club World Cup, appearing for Auckland City at seven consecutive FIFA Club World Cup tournaments from 2011 to 2017.
 He is currently the all-time leading goal scorer for Auckland City, as well as the all-time leading goal scorer in New Zealand Football Championship history; his exploits earned him a professional move to South Africa, eventually signing for league champions Mamelodi Sundowns in 2019.

 Career

 Early career

 Born in Santiago del Estero, Tade grew up playing for boyhood side Club Atlético Mitre.
 Instead of pursuing a career in football, Tade was studying to become a lawyer before moving to New Zealand in April 2010.
 After Martín Pereyra, a fellow Argentine playing in New Zealand, suggested he trial for local semi-pro side Wellington United, Tade began a club football career.

 Tade's performances in the Central Premier League impressed Team Wellington head coach Stu Jacobs, and Tade signed for the ASB Premiership club prior to the 2010–11 season, scoring six goals in 16 appearances in his debut season in the New Zealand top flight.